anorman728/Phlute/README.md

 ### method

-The actual `method` elements have two required attributes, being `return` and `name`, and one optional attribute being `keywords`.
+The actual `method` elements have one required attribute, being `name`, and two optional attributes, being `return` and `keywords`.

 `return` is the type for return value.
-This currently must be defined, but a future version will allow for variant return types.
+This handles both the definition in the docblock and the type enforcement.
+If it's missing, then the docblock will say "variant" and no type will be enforced.

 `keywords` here is similar to the `keywords` attributes for classes, but there's an additional option of `static` here.
 So, you could have `keywords="abstract static"` and the method will be declared as both abstract and static.